 To scan an image on a specific registry, you must connect that registry so it can be scanned.
-There are 2 ways to accomplish this:
+There are 2 ways to do this:

 View Images Details

-- In the dropdown menu, select one of the following options to view more details.
+In the dropdown menu, select 1 of the following options to view more details: